haraldtux/PiMiniSys/README.md

   `sudo python piminisys.py`

 ## Accessing the Dashboard: ##
-* Since the servlet is running locally, you can access the dashboard by navigating to **http://[you ip]:5000** through your web browser,
+* Since the servlet is running locally, you can access the dashboard by navigating to **http://[you ip]:5000** through your web browser.

 ## useful links: ##
 *  http://flask.pocoo.org/